-The Ballet began an endowment campaign with the goal of raising \$20 million.
+In 2018, the Ballet began an endowment campaign with the goal of raising \$20 million.
 The campaign is expected to last until 2024.

-Note 11: Liquidity and Availability
+Note 12: Liquidity and Availability

 Financial assets available for general expenditure, that is, without donor or other restrictions limiting their use, within one year of June 30 comprise the following: